lucascarter0/data-science-tools/power_analysis/README.md

 - For a fixed sample size and known distribution, which hypothesis test has the strongest statistical power?
 - For a known distribution and expected effect size, how many samples are needed to achieve a desired statistical power?

 **It should be noted that "effect size" in these examples is a bit of an abuse of notation.
-The effect size is not based on the hypothesis test itself.
+The effect size in these plots is not based on the hypothesis test itself.
 It is simply a shift in the mean value of one distribution relative to another.
 This was done to force the hypothesis test result that was intended through the Monte Carlo iterations. **

 ## Gaussian Distribution
 T-Test is most powerful of the compared tests for Gaussian distribution.
 Not surprising, since it is a parametric test vs non-parametric tests.